 Many couples hire a wedding planner.
 This is an additional position to the venue coordinator onsite.
 This person is with you from the very beginning and handles everything from scheduling vendors to alleviating wedding day stress.
 The best wedding planners have a personal touch, which proves invaluable when it comes to creating your dream wedding.
 If this is the case, consider a tip of 10-20% of the total bill or opt to send a personal note and gift of gratitude.

 Photographer and videographer services are clearly laid out in the contract.
 Considerations for tipping include if a second shooter is needed or if there are extenuating circumstances where the photographer had to adapt more than planned to get the shots you wanted.
-Tipping $50-$100 is customary or you can also give a personal gift as an alternative.
+Whether they're a wedding photographer from Tampa, FL or Chicago, IL, tipping $50-$100 is customary or you can also give a personal gift as an alternative.

 Much like a wedding planner and the wedding photographer, the contract you have with the musicians hired for both the ceremony and reception include setup time, hours played, and more.
 This should be clearly laid out in their contract so you are all aware and agree to the expectations.
 If your wedding band goes above and beyond in accommodating song requests or navigating a difficult set up, consider adding in a tip of approximately $20-$35 per musician.